-Additionally, the relative weight of criterion can vary even between two events of the same class (e.g. two symposia) depending on the additional goals the event needs to fulfil.
+Additionally, the relative weight of criterion can vary even between two events of the same class (e.g. two symposia) depending on the additional goals the event needs to fulfill.

-FIRST is fiscally responsible organization and is also aware that our members have varied financial situation.
-The venue must be deemed acceptable to majority of potential attendees and, where and when possible, a choice of accommodations should be available.
+FIRST is a fiscally responsible organization and is also aware that our members have varied financial situations.
+The venue must be deemed acceptable to the majority of potential attendees and, where and when possible, a choice of accommodations should be available.

 Hosting an event at the cheapest possible venue will have equally large impact on the event as it would have if the event is hosted at the very expensive venue.
 And both of these impacts would be negative.

-Some locations have a reputation of and are considered as a typical (sometimes exotic) holiday locations.
-While there are perfectly legitimate reasons to have a meeting at these locations some attendees may have difficulties justifying such travel destination to their managers.
+Some locations have a reputation of and are considered typical (sometimes exotic) holiday locations.
+While there are perfectly legitimate reasons to have a meeting at these locations, some attendees may have difficulties justifying such a travel destination to their managers.
 Such typical holiday destinations should undergo additional scrutiny before being accepted as an event venue.

 Presence of a strong local host that can support local activities, such as visa issuance, site selection and on-the-ground support to our event organizer is very helpful.

-FIRST has put in place a structure that allows us to organize an event at any location irrespectively if local host exists or not but having a strong local host can greatly increase the overall event experience.
+FIRST has put in place a structure that allows us to organize an event at any location irrespectively if a local host exists or not, but having a strong local host can greatly increase the overall event experience.

 Additional requirements are video projectors, microphones, recording equipment, storage, computers, networking equipment and anything else that is needed for the event.
 The exact requirements would depend on the type of the event and session(s) that would happen at the event.